Seven Black Diamonds

 “I can't do this,” she said after several tense moments. (...)
 “Be my friend, Creed.”

 “Don't say you aren't feeling the same things I am.” (...)
 Creed's arm snaked around her waist, holding her to him. (...)
-“You're
+“You're my deadly girl, and I'm yours whether you want me or not.”

 THE FUCK.
 The fuckity fuckfuck.
 I am so done with this fucking twat.